 - Choose a date.
-We offer trips Monday - Friday all season long.
+We offer trips Wednesday and Saturday all season long.

-- Tell us about your abilities and ski touring experience - We will do our best to team you up with a similar group of skiers.
+- Tell us about your abilities and ski touring experience - We will do our best to team you up with a similar skiers group.

 - Get the gear - In addition to the usual kit, you will need ski touring gear and avalanche safety gear (ask us about rentals)